 I thought I’d continue from my last blog piece talking about heavy current injection earth testing.
-By talking about a key application where it can potentially deliver much better results than the modern CDEGS approach on your earthing arrangements.
+By talking about a key application where it can potentially deliver much better results than the modern CDEGS approach.
+Therefore, on your earthing arrangements.

-Many industrial sites were built in the 1950s and 60s as industrialisation grew.
-This, in line with the expansion of the electrical grid, led to a huge program of electrical substation construction around the world.
+Many industrial sites built in the 1950s and 60s as industrialisation grew.
+This, in line with the expansion of the electrical grid.
+Led to a huge program of electrical substation construction around the world.
 What this means is that some of us own the responsibility of managing sites with ageing transformers, assets and equipment.
-Which were designed to obsolete standards?
-Therefore knowing what hazard this presents today, is simply not known.
+Thus the design to obsolete standards?
+Therefore to know what hazard this presents today, is simply unknown.

 We’ve already spoken about the changes in modern earthing standards in other articles:

 So, it’s clear that these legacy site earthing arrangements won’t comply with modern standards.